 Support Courses Students seeking admission to Graham Hospital School of Nursing apply directly to an accredited college of their choice for the completion of support courses.
 While students may attend any college, the School of Nursing has established a cooperative relationship with Spoon River College for the purpose of providing support courses.
 An applicant may be admitted to Spoon River College by one or more of the following ways: - 1.
 Documenting graduation from an accredited high school. - 2.
 Transferring from another college or university. - 3.
 Providing proof of successful completion of a high school equivalency. - 4.
-Special admissions situations will be reviewed on an individual basis by Spoon River College Application for Spoon River College - I. All applicants (credit, non-credit, and audit candidates) must submit online a completed application form to the Admissions Office, Spoon River College, 23235 N. County 22, Canton, Illinois 61520.
-Contact the Admissions Office for appropriate procedures or visit the website at www.src.edu. - 2.
-An optional Associate in General Studies degree may be awarded through Spoon River College.
-A student must be enrolled in Spoon River College and meet all requirements for graduation.
-Contact Spoon River College for details.
-Readmission Students who do not complete the nursing program, either through withdrawal or academic failure, may be allowed one readmission based on space availability and committee approval, with the exception of NUR 110 Introduction to Nursing Concepts.
-Repeating NUR 110 will not be counted toward a student's one readmission It is recommended that no more than 12 month s elapse between withdrawal and readmission.
-Students applying for readmission must submit a written petition and must meet all current admission requirements.
-Readmission is competitive, and selection is based on the applicant's overall academic performance, on the current program objectives, on space availability, and on committee approval.
-As with initial admission, the most qualified applicants will be given first consideration for readmission
+Special admissions situations will be reviewed on an individual basis by Spoon River College Readmission Due to the dissolution of the diploma program, no student will be readmitted to GHSON unless they can complete the course of study for the diploma by May 2027.

 Transfer Students Transfer students from other nursing programs are accepted through completion of the regular admission criteria.
 Applicants are considered on an individual basis for course placement.
 Transfer students must be enrolled in and successfully complete all courses at Graham Hospital School of Nursing a minimum of one year prior to graduation.
 Transfer students must meet the same requirements as those in the class to which they are seeking admission.
 The applicant is required to: - l.
 Have completed comparable subjects and content courses, reviewed by appropriate faculty and the Admission, Retention , Promotion , and Graduation Committee. - 2.
 Submit official transcript(s) and course description(s) from previous nursing schools and colleges for transfer credit.
 Nursing credits must have been earned within the past three years.
 Transfer Credit Policy At Graham Hospital School of Nursing, transfer credits will be reviewed and accepted at the discretion of the Coordinator of Student Affairs and Director.
-Grades of C or better are required for all accepted transfer credits International Student Application International students must meet the same admission qualifications as other students in the program.
-Transcripts from secondary schools and/or postsecondary institutions must be official, recorded in English, and sent directly to the School of Nursing .
-To receive federal financial aid, the school must have a valid Student Aid Report on record stating that citizenship status has been confirmed by Homeland Security and that they meet the citizenship requirements for federal student aid.
+Grades of C or better are required for all accepted transfer credits